Quasiprobability Thermodynamic Uncertainty Relation

 \textit{Comparison with existing TURs}.---We compare our TUR~\eqref{eq:qtur} with existing quantum TURs.
 First, we stress the difference from widely studied methods, the full counting statistics (FCS) approach~\cite{landi2024current} and the two-point measurement (TPM) approach~\cite{esposito2009nonequilibrium}.
 In short, our result is complementary to those previous ones.
-While the TURs based on the FCS~\cite{carollo2019unraveling,hasegawa2020quantum,van2022thermodynamics,hasegawa2023unifying,prech2025role,van2025fundamental,brandner2025thermodynamic,guarnieri2019thermodynamics} deal with current observables associated with the counting of jumps, our TUR is given by the fluctuations of intrinsic observables, which do not have to be connected to jumps.
+While the TURs based on the FCS~\cite{carollo2019unraveling,hasegawa2020quantum,van2022thermodynamics,hasegawa2023unifying,prech2025role,van2025fundamental,brandner2025thermodynamic,guarnieri2019thermodynamics,timpanaro2019thermodynamic} deal with current observables associated with the counting of jumps, our TUR is given by the fluctuations of intrinsic observables (i.e., Hermitian operators on the system's Hilbert space), which do not have to be connected to jumps.
 It is noteworthy that in classical Markov jump processes, an intrinsic observable's change is entirely given by keeping track of jumps, because every physical quantity takes determined values in classical states~\cite{gardiner2009stochastic}.
 However, quantum states linked by quantum jumps are not eigenstates of every intrinsic observable (they may not be even for the Hamiltonian; see Model A in \cite{landi2024current}).
-In End Matter, we discuss a nontrivial intersection between the FCS and quasiprobabilities when $[X, L_k]=w_kL_k$ holds for an observable $X$ with certain weights $w_k$.
+In the End Matter, we discuss a nontrivial intersection between the FCS and quasiprobabilities when $[X, L_k]=w_kL_k$ holds for an observable $X$ with certain weights $w_k$.

 The TPM method, adopted to quantify dynamical fluctuations in Refs.~\cite{sacchi2021thermodynamic,miller2021thermodynamic,das2023precision,farina2024thermodynamic}, inevitably leads to decoherence in the initial density operator due to invasive initial measurement, despite having a clear experimental perspective.
+Thus, derived TURs fail to capture initial coherence's effects.
 On the other hand, in our TUR, every initial coherence is incorporated owing to the employment of the quasiprobability, while maintaining experimental access by the interferometric method~\cite{lostaglio2023kirkwood,gherardini2024quasiprobabilities,hernandez2024interferometry}.

 Finally, we mention the connection to the ``TUR'' [Eq.~\eqref{eq:tur_old}] given in Ref.~\cite{yoshimura2025force}.
 Despite the apparent similarity, our TUR has a substantial advantage over the previous result.
 As is clear from the proof, our TUR is derived by combining their result and the equality~\eqref{eq:dequalm}.
 The latter equality gives a clear statistical meaning to $\diff_X(\rho)$, which was interpreted as a fluctuation measure only in classical cases in Ref.~\cite{yoshimura2025force}.
 Moreover, as discussed below, the quasiprobabilistic perspective brought by Eq.~\eqref{eq:dequalm} enables us to understand a non-classical suppression of dissipation through non-classical behaviors of quasiprobabilities, which cannot be understood from Eq.~\eqref{eq:tur_old} alone.